 Application & Registration Fees:

-(Discount available for families registering multiple children at the same time.
-Email us for details.)
+- Discounts on the program fees are available for families registering multiple children at the same time.
+(Email us or contact your Educational Outreach Associate for details.)